zowe/docs-site/docs/user-guide/install-zos.md

 7. [Verifying installation](#verifying-installation)
 8. [Looking for troubleshooting help?](#looking-for-troubleshooting-help)

-## Obtaining and preparing the installation file
+## Obtaining and preparing the convenience build

 The Zowe installation file for Zowe z/OS components are distributed as a PAX file that contains the runtimes and the scripts to install and launch the z/OS runtime.
 For each release, there is a PAX file named `zowe-v.r.m.pax`, where